- Home

 EDS Playhouse - Mrs. Cherie Lachowski organizes and directs the Erie Day School Playhouse each year.
 Past musical performances include Madagascar, Jr., Elf, Jr., and Mulan, Jr.

-Guitar - Students in Grade 2 - 8 desiring to learn guitar may contact Mrs. Golba to inquire about her lessons before school this year.
+Guitar - Students in Grades 2 - 8 desiring to learn guitar may contact Mrs. Golba to inquire about her lessons before school this year.

-Instrumentals - Students interesting in learning an instrument may contact Dr. Karen Tyler.
+Instrumentals - Students interested in learning an instrument may contact Dr. Karen Tyler.

 Service Groups